d48/character-generator/README.md

 ![screenshot](https://content.screencast.com/users/Ryan.Regalado/folders/Default/media/559aff0a-f66e-47b1-92c1-558eb01fe46c/IMG_1283.PNG)

 ## Note
-App will be setup to handle attribute configuration to handle any random generation of an object.
+App will be setup to handle attribute configuration for random generation of any object of interest.
 Example: Auto-generate worlds, vehicles, stories.
 The first use case is for personal character ideation.

 # Usage